 Phase 3 is permanent restoration of teeth, such as implants, crowns or bridges, as needed.

 Phase 4 is disease prevention on a 3 month interval of re-evaluations, to keep the disease from re-forming.

 With all treatment phases, it is important that the patient continues the healthy habits at home to take control of their oral health.

-Watch these videos to learn more about how we treat periodontal disease.
+Watch these videos to learn about the therapies we use to treat periodontal disease, and improve smile aesthetics.

 What if I have dental implants?

 Similar to a natural tooth, bacteria can build up on the base of dental implants, below the gum line.
 This condition is called peri-implant disease and causes inflammation affecting the soft and hard gum tissues around dental implants.
 Without good oral hygiene and regular check-ups, even artificially implanted teeth (dental implants) can become affected by periodontal disease.

 In general, dental implants are susceptible to oral diseases just like natural teeth, and in some cases maybe even more so.
 Nationally, periodontal disease affects about 12% of dental implants.
 The risk of disease associated with dental implants is even higher if the replaced teeth were lost due to periodontal disease.
 So, implant teeth need regular care and maintenance just as much as natural teeth do.

 Peri-implant disease conditions may take several years to take hold, and detecting it may require advanced techniques only available from specialists such as periodontist or prosthodontist.
 And as with our natural teeth, dental implants require good at-home oral care and regular dental visits to maintain good healthy condition.

 Why is UIC a great choice for periodontal therapy?